 Ammo Page: Tips for the Frugal and for the Furious!

-Here are some thoughts on how to use paintballs at Merrill Dunes - - - if you want to be extravagant or if you want to squeeze maximum fun out of each shot!
+Here are some thoughts on how to use paintballs at Merrill Dunes - - - if you want to squeeze maximum fun out of each shot!

 Our traditional way to distribute ammo is illustrated on our Ammo 101 page.
-The system has worked well for years but we now have two other options that will work for many groups.
+The system worked well for years but we now have two other options that work for many groups.

-One new choice is to get your paintballs in personalized Ball Caddy Jugs.
+Our current distribution system uses personalized Ball Caddy Jugs.
 Keeping ammo warm, if it is cold weather, is critical.
 Cold paintballs are brittle and break in the gun when the propulsion air blast hits them.
 Our Safe Zone heated "refrigerators" make the Caddy system work.
-The Caddies are easy to identify with a player name on them and "borrowing" other player's ammo doesn't seem to be an issue with most groups.
-Any time you need more ammo, no need to wait in line!
-Below is a price list of what you save and gain by using the Caddy system.
-Because of our saving on packing ammo, you can get all your event ammo for 4 cents a ball vs the normal 5 cents.
-The down side is that we know that groups that use Caddies also use a lot more ammo.
-If young players are involved, this system doesn't work (unless the paintball expense account is huge!)
-The system for young teams is covered lower on the page.
+The Caddies are easy to identify with a player name on them and "borrowing" other player's ammo doesn't seem to be an issue with most groups. (and all groups are private) Any time you need more ammo, no need to wait in line!
+In warm weather - heating is a non-issue.
+We can revert back to the old '100/50 tube' system but the cost is the same and the 'jug' system gives you far more paint for the same price.

 Ball Caddy Jug Heater - several heaters are available in the safe zone.

-The Self Serve Distribution System** : Here is a wonderful Merrill Dunes innovation that fits younger team groups.
+The Self Serve Distribution System** : Here is a Merrill Dunes innovation that fits younger team groups.
 The system is fun to use and keeps ammo cost at a minimum while assuring good times in the battle field.
-We know that handing out ammo, 100 or 50 balls at a time, allows the basic ammo that we supply with each player spot, to go the "time distance".
-If unregulated Ball Caddies are used, ammo consumption for all ages jumps, and for young players, the usage will be dramatically expensive!
+We know that handing out ammo, 100 or 50 balls at a time, allows 150 balls per hour to go the distance.
+If unregulated Ball Caddies are used, ammo consumption for all ages jumps, and for young players, the usage can be dramatically wasteful!
 Here are static shots as well as an educational video so team leaders can figure out how to use the system before they hit ground Zero!
+In a 2 hr event each player gets 500 paintballs.
+If he only uses 300 - the practical budget - we refund the unused balls at 2 cents each for a saving of $4.00 per player.
+Another advantage is that extra balls, over the 500, cost 4 cents, so keeping young players under control means that overstepping the 500 jug budget isn't going to occur.

 The Distribution System consists of two sections of ball bottles - 15 to each section.
 The ball bottles hang in a swirl of heated air.
 The ammo is warm when it comes out of the box, in 500 ball bags.
 Then it is quickly poured into either 100 or 50 ball bottles, where it can remain warm until placed into a gun hopper.